 Philatelic and Postal Museum (located at 5th Stadiou Square and 2nd Fokianou Street in Athens).
 The work of this Museum is the gathering, preservation, maintenance, exhibition and promotion of the Philatelic treasures and postal items of Greece.

-National and Kapodistrian University of Athens has 15 educational museums open to public.
-Most of these Museums are housed in Panepistimioupoli area at Zografou and they have a lot of interesting exhibits.
+The National and Kapodistrian University of Athens has 15 educational museums open to public.
+Most of these Museums are housed in Panepistimioupoli area, at Zografou and they have a lot of interesting exhibits.